CrimsonVista/UTAustin-Courses/2020fa_law379m/docs/law379m_syllabus.md

 You may submit any one lab at the last day of class for 80% credit.
-The two week period before this has no labwork assigned, and is designtaed as a "make up" period.
+The two week period before this has no labwork assigned, and is designated as a "make up" period.
 In other words, you can catch-up, or re-do, any lab of your choosing during this two week period for 80% credit.